flynncrochon/web_snake/README.md

 You vs 15 AI snakes.
 The arena shrinks every 8 seconds.
 Last one alive wins.

 ### Survivors
-This is the big one.
 Vampire Survivors-style roguelike where you fight off waves of enemies for 20 minutes across a huge arena.
 Enemies get tougher and split when killed.
 You level up by collecting XP and pick from random powerups each level — there are 16 base weapons and 8 evolutions you can unlock by combining the right ones.

 **Weapons:**
 - Viper Fangs — homing fang projectiles